yehiaQC/OrangeHRM-POM/README.md

 Automation of OrangeHRM using Pattern POM

-this is an the 2nditeration of orangehrm , 1st one i did not use pom in it
+this is an the 2nd iteration of orangehrm , 1st one i did not use pom in it

 Pom which is page object model helps in making the project more organized , readiable and easier to use , espically if another qc will come after you and build upon your work

+A Report is also made for the testcases

 1 - using selectors
 2 - using action